 Different businesses may have different strategies to enable them to recover, sustain a profitable performance, and survive the long winter.

 Arlene posed this question to the panellists:

-“What are your recovery strategies to mitigate the impact of lockdown on business growth and resiliency to respond to unforeseen future potential disruption?”
+“What are your recovery strategies to mitigate the impact of lockdown on business growth, and resiliency [strategies] to respond to unforeseen future potential disruption?”

 Dato’ Michael Tio mentioned that such strategies need to be in place before a potential lockdown.

 “To go into an online business, you don’t do it overnight.
 We were planning under our vision for a long time.
 We just executed it during that period.”